-By default M-Switch is configured to archive inbound messages to disk, as there will be an Archive Rule of type 'Archive' and subtype 'Inbound messages'.
-However, you can configure M-Switch to archive to an email address by configuring an Internet or O/R Address in the Authorization Rule, using an Archive Rule of Type 'Archive by address'.
-Inbound Messages will then be archived by sending a copy of the message to that address.
+By default M-Switch is configured to archive messages to disk.
+However, you can configure M-Switch to archive to an email address by configuring an Internet or O/R Address in the Authorization Rule.
+Inbound Messages will now be archived by sending a copy of the message to that address.

 There is a separate rule for enabling outbound archive that can be configured as shown in the figure below.
-It gets enabled by default when a MIXER or ACP127 messaging system is created.
-For other system types, you can archive the outbound messages by creating an Archive Rule of Type 'Archive' and subtype 'Outbound messages'
+It gets enabled by default when a mixer or ACP127 messaging system is created.
 In addition to enabling archives, there is a rule to enable generation of index files for inbound archives.
 Index files contain list of words found in message content and can be optionally used by the log parser to populate the database with words to enable searching of messages by words.
 This is an optional feature in the switch as well as auditdb log parser due to the space and processing overhead associated with storing words.